 About

-With more than 350 different varieties of snowdrops as well as stunning landscaped gardens and an arboretum, Colesbourne Gardens are a little-known treat for garden lovers.
+With more than 300 different varieties of snowdrops as well as stunning landscaped gardens and an arboretum, Colesbourne Gardens are a little-known treat for garden lovers.

 Home to one of the great Victorian plant hunters, Henry John Elwes travelled the world finding new cultivars and developed a particular love for the big snowdrop species – now named after him, Galanthus elwesii, which he discoverd in Turkey in 1874.

 Your tour allows you to celebrate the first signs of spring with Henry John’s great-grandson, Sir Henry Elwes and Lady Elwe.
-This incredibly personal opportunity will take you into the arboretum of 300 unusual and interesting trees from around the world.
+This incredibly personal opportunity will also take you into part of the arboretum of 300 unusual and interesting trees from around the world.
 It includes 15 UK champion trees and 35 Gloucestershire champions recorded by the Tree Register of the UK.

-Price includes either homemade cake with tea/coffee or a light lunch in the nearby Colesbourne Inn.
+Price includes either homemade cake with tea/coffee.

 Other snowdrop gardens in the area include Painswick Rococo Garden and Rodmarton Manor.
+Colesbourne is special and personally guided by the owners.

 Booking

-Price: £45 per person including refreshments or lunch.
+Price: £15.25 per person including refreshments or lunch.

 Duration: 1.5 - 2 hours.
 Shorter experiences are available, please contact for details.